IneshV/GenAI-LLM-Final-Project/README.md

 - Expand evaluation beyond the current benchmark sizes.
 - Add better stopping rules for ReAct to reduce over-searching.
 - Cache web and PDF results to reduce repeated calls and latency.
-- Evaluate additional backbone models such as Llama, Qwen, or Claude.
+- Evaluate additional backbone models such as Llama or Qwen.
 - Add LLM-as-judge or embedding-based evaluation metrics.

 ---